-New Early Stage speakers to tackle growth marketing, media strategy, and M&A – TechCrunch
+New Early Stage speakers to tackle growth marketing, media strategy and M&A – TechCrunch

 Ethan Smith

 Ethan Smith is the founder and CEO of Graphite, an SEO and growth marketing agency based out of San Francisco.
-He’s served as a strategic advisor to Ticketmaster, MasterClass, Thumbtack, and Honey.
-Before Graphite, Smith held several executive roles in product management and marketing, and has been tapped by organizations like Venturebeat, Marketwatch and INC to speak and write about SEO and growth marketing.
+He’s served as a strategic advisor to Ticketmaster, MasterClass, Thumbtack and Honey.
+Before Graphite, Smith held several executive roles in product management and marketing, and has been tapped by organizations like VenturebBeat, MarketWatch and INC to speak and write about SEO and growth marketing.

-How To Build A High Performance SEO Engine
+How To Build A High-Performance SEO Engine

 Hear from Ethan Smith, who has worked with brands like MasterClass, Ticketmaster and Thumbtack, as he shares some of the most effective modern SEO strategies.
-Starting with a deep understanding of the user and their intent, the most successful modern SEO strategies focus on building a data-driven approach to drive user experience, content, and conversion to ultimately beat the competition.
+Starting with a deep understanding of the user and their intent, the most successful modern SEO strategies focus on building a data-driven approach to drive user experience, content and conversion to ultimately beat the competition.

 Susan Su

 Susan Su is a startup growth advisor and EIR at Sound Ventures.
-Su has led startup growth at Stripe, served as an in-house growth advisor at 500 startups, and led the growth marketing as a founding team member at Reforge.
+Su has led startup growth at Stripe, served as an in-house growth advisor at 500 startups and led the growth marketing as a founding team member at Reforge.
 After a career that spanned both product and marketing, Su has combined the two to take advantage of the rise of scaled distribution platforms.

 Minimum Viable Email

 Love it or hate it, email is here to stay.
-But understanding where it fits into the conversion funnel, and how to maximize its impact can be arduous.
+But understanding where it fits into the conversion funnel, and how to maximize its impact, can be arduous.
 Learn from Sound Ventures advisor and EIR Susan Su how to optimize open rates, deliverability, unsubscribes and conversions for consumer and enterprise products alike.

 There will be about 50+ breakout sessions at the show, and attendees will have an opportunity to attend at least seven.
 The sessions will cover all the core topics confronting early-stage founders — up through Series A — as they build a company, from raising capital to building a team to growth.
 Each breakout session will be led by notables in the startup world on par with the folks we’ve announced today.